mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 ## Git Add

+Workflow: Working Area → Staging Area → Repository

+- Move files from working to staging with `git add`.
+- Move files from staging to the repository with `git commit`.

 The `git add` command adds changes in the working directory to the staging area.
 It prepares the changes to be committed in the next step.
 (It's like adding items to a shopping cart before checkout.) or you can say it's like a checkpoint.

 The staging area lets you select which changes to include in the next commit.